top of page

 Get to the Bottom of "Dead Butt Syndrome"

 Dead Butt Syndrome is another way to describe weakness in the glutes, particularly the gluteus medius on the outside of the hip.
 When the gluteus medius goes "on strike", the pelvic girdle is not stable and droops to one side.
 This creates a problem for many individuals.
-It is often caused by a disruption in the deep core musculature that leads to muscle compensations and tightness.
+It can be the result of a disruption in the deep core musculature that leads to muscle compensations and tightness.
 It is often asymmetrical (one side more than the other) and alongside an asymmetry in the pelvic girdle, such as a rotated sacrum or leg length discrepancy.
 It is very common in runners and individuals with overuse syndromes, however many sedentary individuals develop it over time also.
-Pelvic floor dysfunction, tight pelvic floor muscles that disrupt function and negatively affect bowel, bladder and/or sexual function can underlying this common problem.
+Pelvic floor dysfunction, tight pelvic floor muscles that disrupt function and negatively affect bowel, bladder and/or sexual function can be an underlying problem.

 Dead Butt Syndrome is predictable and applies to Janda's Principles in most of my patients who present with a similar pattern of muscle weakness in the: